Chart Color Schemes

 Infrastructure

-Waroona has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally
+Waroona has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects likely affecting this region.
-Notable projects include Waroona Energy Park (Solar and Battery Precinct), Railside Park, Waroona Town Centre Revitalisation, Myalup Offshore Windfarm, and Additional Australind Trains Procurement.
-Below is a list of most relevant ones.
+AreaSearch identified two projects expected to influence the area: Waroona Energy Park (Solar and Battery Precinct) and Railside Park.
+Other notable projects include Waroona Town Centre Revitalisation, Myalup Offshore Windfarm, and Additional Australind Trains Procurement.

 Professional plan users can use the search below to filter and access additional projects.